EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 20. Check anomalous jobs for path and *\*.exe*.
 21. Check for anomalous service names.
 22. Check for anomalous service DLL paths or mismatched service names.
 If you run these commands on all hosts in a network and parse/load the results into a SQL database, you can perform an efficient analysis.
 An additional benefit is the provisioning of an enterprise “baseline” for later differential analysis when required.

+### Q: Following a successful APT attack, in the phase of the forensic analysis which focuses on the filesystem of a Windows System, which interesting files should be collected to analyze the attacker activities?
+List at least three files.
+Registry keys and page/swap/hibernations files will not be considered valid answers.
+For each of the files you listed, describe its default location, the information it contains, and which tools should be used for its analysis.

+### Q: Describe APT in the context of Unix systems.
+In particular, describe Trojan, sniffers, log cleaning and kernel rootkits, and briefly discuss some countermeasures for each of these points.

 ---
 ## Ch.
 7: Remote Connectivity and VoIP Hacking